rmvpaeme/fenton-shiny/README.md

 - girls_all_spread.csv # output from growthcurves_girls.R
 ```

 You'll have to generate these csv files yourself after requesting the raw data (see above).
-Examples are available in this github repository
+Examples are available in this github repository.

 Afterwards, the app can be found at: